SwissDataScienceCenter/renku-python/CONTRIBUTING.rst

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
-Anything tagged with "feature"
+Look through the GitHub issues for proposal discussions or epics and feel free to
-is open to whoever wants to implement it.
+express your proposal on the topic.
+Once topic has been flushed out and we have
+decided how feature should be implemented, we can start implementing them.

 Improvement requests